 - Treat the Whole Person: Naturopathic doctors treat each patient by taking into account individual physical, mental, emotional, genetic, environmental, social, and other factors.
 Since total health also includes spiritual health, naturopathic doctors encourage individuals to pursue their personal spiritual development.

 - Prevention: Naturopathic doctors emphasize the prevention of disease by assessing risk factors, heredity and susceptibility to disease, and by making appropriate interventions in partnership with their patients to prevent illness.

-Naturopathic physicians combine the wisdom of nature with the rigors of modern science.
-Steeped in traditional healing methods, principles and practices, naturopathic medicine focuses on holistic, proactive prevention and comprehensive diagnosis and treatment.
-By using protocols that minimize the risk of harm, naturopathic physicians help facilitate the body’s inherent ability to restore and maintain optimal health.
-It is the naturopathic physician’s role to identify and remove barriers to good health by helping to create a healing internal and external environment.
+Naturopathic doctors combine the wisdom of nature with the rigors of modern science.
+Steeped in traditional healing methods, principles and practices, naturopathic doctors focus on holistic, proactive prevention and comprehensive diagnosis and treatment.
+By using protocols that minimize the risk of harm, naturopathic doctors help facilitate the body’s inherent ability to restore and maintain optimal health.
+It is the naturopathic doctor’s role is to identify the underlying cause of disease and remove barriers to good health by helping to create a healing environment within the body.

-NDs treat all medical conditions and can provide both individual and family health care.
+Naturopathic doctors treat all medical conditions and can provide both individual and family health care.
 Among the most common ailments they treat are allergies, chronic pain, digestive issues, hormonal imbalances, obesity, respiratory conditions, heart disease, fertility problems, menopause, adrenal fatigue, cancer, fibromyalgia and chronic fatigue syndrome.
-NDs can perform minor surgeries, such as removing cysts or stitching up superficial wounds.
-However, they do not practice major surgery.
-NDs are trained to utilize prescription drugs, although the emphasis of naturopathic medicine is the use of natural healing agents.